Vision and Mission Statement

 In reporting our past activities, we try to respect our benefactors’ privacy.
 As such, as much as possible, names of individual benefactors will not be mentioned.
 However, legitimate need for verification will be assisted to that effect.

 This is a special area of concern to the Foundation.
-The desire to drive away ignorance from our children and youth is part of our Chairman and Founder of Friends-In-Need Foundation.
+The desire to drive away ignorance from our children and youth is part of our Chairman and Founder of Friends-In-Need Foundation International.
 Over many years, even before the formation of the Foundation, many children and youth from less-privileged homes have received secondary school and/or university scholarships from him, an action of love that was eventually taken over by the Foundation.
 In other cases, assistance has been given to some students in tertiary institutions to meet up with their school fees.
 Such benevolence was also extended to some Priests in Formation in the Catholic Church.

 School Dormitory Project